top of page

 2024 Residency at Island Connect.
 Saaremaa and Bornholm

-2024 Young Talent's stipend from Rain Lõhmus' foundation
+2024 Young Talent's stipend from Rain Lõhmus' Foundation

-2025 Residency at Mazzano Romano, Italy
+2025 Residency at Väinö Tanner Foundation, Mazzano Romano, Italy

 2025 Scenography for Norman Orro 'Vox Aevum', Kanuti Guild Hall